octobercms/docs/backend-widgets.md

 Report widgets can be used on the back-end dashboard and in other back-end report containers.
 Report widgets must be registered in the [Plugin registration file](../plugin/registration#widget-registration).

+> You can easily scaffold a report widget using the `create:reportwidget` command.
+See [scaffolding commands](../console/scaffolding) for more information.

 <a name="report-class-definition"></a>
 ### Report widget classes